Stetson Bennett: Georgia (first stint)

 Bennett was a walk-on at Georgia his freshman season in 2017.

 He did not take a snap the whole season.
 After five-star high school quarterback Justin Fields committed to Georgia in 2018, Bennett decided to transfer to Jones College.

 Jones College

 After his transfer, Bennett played in 12 games and threw for 16 touchdowns and 1,840 yards in his sophomore season.
 He was a three-star prospect heading into his transfer.
-He was about to join the Louisiana Ragin' Cajuns, but he ended up returning to Georgia.
+He was about to join the Louisiana-Lafayette Ragin' Cajuns, but he ended up returning to Georgia.
 The Bulldogs were in need of a backup quarterback after Fields transferred to Ohio State.
 Georgia offered Bennett a scholarship.
 He accepted and became Georgia's second-string quarterback.

 Georgia (second stint)

 2019–2020

 As Jake Fromm's backup in 2019, Bennett had two touchdowns and one interception on the season as a junior.
 He also had one rushing touchdown.
 He most notably appeared in the Southeastern Conference (SEC) Championship Game when Fromm went down with an injury.

 Heading into his senior season (2020), Bennett started the season as a backup quarterback to D'Wan Mathis.
 Mathis was named the starter after Jamie Newman, the planned starter, opted out of the season.
 Bennett became the starter after poor play from Mathis.
 A few months later, USC transfer JT Daniels took the starting job.
 Bennett appeared in eight games, of which he played significant time in six of them.
 He finished with 1,179 passing yards, eight passing touchdowns, and six interceptions to go along with two rushing touchdowns.